realworldocaml/book/en/guided-tour.md

 Note that there are some constraints on what identifiers can be used for variable names.
-Punctuation is excluded, except for `_` and `'`, and variables must start with a lowercase letter.
-Thus, these are
+Punctuation is excluded, except for `_` and `'`, and variables must start with a lowercase letter or an underscore.
-legal:
+Thus, these are legal:

 ```ocaml
 # let x7 = 3 + 4;;